 James S. Blank focuses his practice on patent litigation.
 Mr. Blank represents major international technology and consumer products companies including Nintendo, Nexans, Bosch, The Hain Celestial Group, and QinetiQ.
 He has been lead counsel in numerous patent litigations at every significant level—he has argued before the Federal Circuit, tried cases to juries and judges in district courts, litigated inter partes reviews (IPR) to conclusion before the PTAB, and conducted arbitrations.
-His experience covers litigating patent cases involving high-speed data communications cables, liquid crystal displays, stereoscopic (3D) image capture and display devices, power tools, video game systems and controllers, optical components, and encryption technology, among many other technologies.
+His experience covers litigating patent cases involving video game systems and controllers, stereoscopic (3D) image capture and display devices, augmented reality, high-speed data communications cables, liquid crystal displays, power tools, optical components, and encryption technology, among many other technologies.
 While his practice largely focuses on patent litigation, he also has experience litigating trade secrets, trademark, trade dress, false advertising, and unfair competition cases.

-For his various trial and appellate victories for notable clients, Mr. Blank was named an "Intellectual Property MVP" by Law360 in 2016.
-Mr. Blank is ranked for patent litigation by IAM 1000 -The World's Leading Patent Professionals (2017).
+For his various trial and appellate victories for notable clients, Mr. Blank was named one of the five "Intellectual Property MVPs" in the country by Law360 in 2016.
+Mr. Blank is also ranked for patent litigation by IAM 1000 -The World's Leading Patent Professionals (2017 and 2018).
 IAM 1000 touts Mr. Blank for his "persuasiveness and perseverance," "appellate nous," and "build[ing] deep and meaningful relationships with clients – getting to know what makes their business tick helps him to craft commercial litigation strategies that look beyond the immediate case at hand."

 One of Mr. Blank's greatest victories was a result of his pro bono work.
 He and his team obtained the release from Texas death row and exoneration of Ernest Willis in 2004 in state and federal habeas corpus proceedings—at the time, only the seventh prisoner released from Texas death row since the death penalty was reinstituted in Texas in 1976.
-Mr. Blank's more than a decade-long work as lead counsel on this matter has been featured in numerous publications and broadcast reports, including ABC News' Nightline, the January 2005 edition of The American Lawyer, and the September 7, 2009 edition of The New Yorker.
+Mr. Blank's more than a decade-long work as lead counsel on this matter has been featured in numerous publications and broadcast reports, including ABC News' Nightline, The American Lawyer, and The New Yorker.
 For this representation, the Association of the Bar of the City of New York awarded Mr. Blank the Thurgood Marshall Award.

 Throughout his career, Mr. Blank has represented video game company Nintendo in numerous matters, including: